shawnhuyiwen/pulse/ReadMe.md

 #### Windows
 The JAVA_HOME environment variable pointing to the Java installation needs to be added to the system PATH.<br>

-- Download the Windows x64 JDK <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">here.</a>
+- Download the Windows x64 JDK <a href="https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html">here.</a>
 - Run the installer.
 - Goto your Control Panel->System and click Advanced system settings on the left. <br>
 - Click the 'Environment Variables' button and add JAVA_HOME as a new 'System variables'.<br>
-- Set the Value to something like: C:\Program Files\Java\jdk1.8.0_121<br>
+- Set the Value to something like: N:/Programming/Tools/jdk1.8.0_212<br>
     - It's a good idea to add the JDK to the system PATH by adding this to the beginning: %JAVA_HOME%/bin;
 - Make sure to start a new cmd window.<br>